Lima Locomotive Works: Decline

 While delivering the first group of 2-6-6-6 locomotives in 1941, Lima miscalculated and misrepresented the locomotives' weight.
 Maintenance crews recalculated the weight, and discovered that the H-8s weighed 771,300 lb, which was thousands of pounds heavier than Lima first claimed.
 The train crews that worked with the H-8s, who were getting paid based on the locomotives' weight on the driving wheels at the time, started seeing this misrepresentation as an attack on their livelihood.
 The C&O was forced to pay their crews thousands of dollars to make up for lost payment, and they subsequently sued Lima for over $3 million in 1944.
 Lima also lost their pride in building fine machinery, and they would subsequently lose more money within the following years.

 In April 1947, the firm merged with General Machinery Corporation of Hamilton, Ohio, to form the Lima-Hamilton Corporation.

 Lima-Hamilton’s last steam locomotive was Nickel Plate Road No. 779, a 2-8-4 "Berkshire", which left the erecting halls in May 1949.
 That same year, Lima promoted a new wheel arrangement, the 4-8-6.
 This would have allowed an even larger firebox than the 4-8-4.
 No example of the type was built, however.

 From 1949 to 1951, Lima-Hamilton produced a total of 175 diesel locomotives, in 7 different models.

 In 1951, Lima-Hamilton merged with Baldwin Locomotive Works to form Baldwin-Lima-Hamilton (BLH).
 The Lima-Hamilton line of diesels was discontinued, in favor of Baldwin's existing line.
 Though Lima and Baldwin had been known for high-quality steam locomotives, their line of diesel-electric locomotives was unable to compete with EMD, Alco, and GE.
 BLH left the locomotive business in 1956.

 For a time, Clark Equipment Company manufactured Lima-brand construction cranes in the old plant.
 Most of the company's records and builder's drawings have been transferred and are housed in the California State Railroad Museum's library in Sacramento, California.

 Preserved steam locomotives

 Many Lima-built steam locomotives have been preserved across the United States and around the world.
 Numerous Lima-built engines are still operational, especially Shay-type locomotives, examples of which operate at the Colorado Railroad Museum, the Cass Scenic Railroad, the Georgetown Loop Railroad, the Mount Rainier Scenic Railroad, and the Roaring Camp and Big Trees Narrow Gauge Railroad.
-Other widely known preserved Lima-built steam locomotives include Southern Pacific 4449, Nickel Plate Road 765, Pere Marquette 1225, Chesapeake and Ohio 614, Texas and Pacific 610, Atlanta and West Point 290, Boston and Maine 3713, Tioga Lumber Company Shay C/N 1568 in Harrod, Ohio, and Chesapeake & Ohio 1601 - an Allegheny locomotive displayed indoors at The Henry Ford Museum in Dearborn, Michigan.
+Other widely known preserved Lima-built steam locomotives include Southern Pacific 4449, Nickel Plate Road 765, Pere Marquette 1225, Chesapeake and Ohio 614, Texas and Pacific 610, Atlanta and West Point 290, Boston and Maine 3713, Philippine National Railways 105, Tioga Lumber Company Shay C/N 1568 in Harrod, Ohio, Port George Lumber Company 708 in Morton, Washington and Chesapeake & Ohio 1601 - an Allegheny locomotive displayed indoors at The Henry Ford Museum in Dearborn, Michigan.